NadaAbbas444/Tomato-YOLO-Detection-Tracking/README.md

 git clone https://github.com/NadaAbbas444/Tomato_Detection_Counting_Tracking_yolo.git
 ```

-## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for details.

 ## Acknowledgements

 This project leverages the YOLOv5 implementation by [Ultralytics](https://github.com/ultralytics/yolov5) and the Laboro Tomato Dataset.
 Special thanks to the contributors of these resources for their invaluable tools and data.

-## How to Contribute

-We welcome contributions to this project!
-If you have suggestions, improvements, or would like to add new features, feel free to fork the repository and submit a pull request.
-Please make sure your code adheres to our contribution guidelines.

 ## Contact

-If you have any questions, suggestions, or issues, please feel free to contact me at [your-email@example.com](mailto:your-email@example.com).
+If you have any questions, suggestions, or issues, please feel free to contact me at [n.elsayed@nu.edu.eg](mailto:n.elsayed@nu.edu.eg).

-Thank you for using and contributing to this project!